Current ECN Projects

 Stanford Park Nature Exploration Area Pilot

 The Emeryville Parks and Recreation Advisory Committee has voted in favor of a recommendation to city council that they approve a pilot Nature Exploration Area (NEA) at Stanford Park.
-The proposed NEA has been developed by ECN and is currently being reviewed by the Community Services and Public Works departments before being presented to council.
+The proposed NEA has been developed by ECN and is currently being reviewed by the Community Services and Public Works departments and an agreement to proceed with the project is anticipated.

 We also continue to support the Emeryville Parks and Recreation Advisory Committee in their related efforts to:

-5) advocate for Emeryville parks as essential infrastructure as major contributers to community health and environmental health
+4) advocate for Emeryville parks as essential infrastructure as major contributors to community health and environmental health